Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Discussion

-In this context, it is essential to emphasize that SSB involves concealing symmetry through a gauge choice while the underlying gauge symmetry remains unbroken, as stipulated by Elitzur’s theorem~\cite{PhysRevD.12.3978}.
-In gauge theory, physical observables are gauge-invariant and are typically computed through functional integrals over all gauge field configurations.
-However, to avoid overcounting due to the equivalence of any two points on a gauge orbit, a gauge-fixing procedure that intersects each gauge orbit precisely once is necessary.
-The manifestation of SSB, resulting from the non-trivial vacuum expectation value of the order parameter in the matter sector, represents a form of gauge choice.
-While this confers mass to gauge bosons, the intrinsic gauge symmetry persists through the Stueckelberg mechanism~(see Secs.
-II and IV in \cite{2024-Mandal.etal-Supp}).
-Consequently, the effective mass gained by gravitons through the SSB mechanism does not imply breaking diffeomorphism invariance.
+The manifestation of SSB, characterized by the non-trivial vacuum expectation value of the order parameter in the matter sector, effectively represents a gauge choice.
+While this process grants mass to gauge bosons, the underlying gauge symmetry remains preserved via the Stueckelberg mechanism (see Appendix \ref{Appendix D}).
+Consequently, the effective mass acquired by spin-2 fields through the SSB mechanism does not imply the breaking of diffeomorphism invariance.

+For instance, in the case of local $U(1)$ symmetry breaking in scalar quantum electrodynamics, the non-trivial vacuum expectation value arising from SSB in the field potential leads to a non-zero mass for the $U(1)$ gauge field.
+This mass is physical and can be observed through the Meissner effect in superconductors (see \cite{kozhevnikov2021meissner}).
+While it may seem that the gauge symmetry is broken since the gauge field acquires a mass term at the action level after SSB, this is not the case, as Elitzur’s theorem ensures that the underlying gauge symmetry remains intact, as discussed earlier.
+In our scenario, diffeomorphism invariance is similarly preserved for any arbitrary background.

-In this work, we have explicitly demonstrated that the spontaneous symmetry breaking of local and global symmetry in the matter Lagrangian density leads to a non-zero mass for gravitons.
-Furthermore, we have established that the massive graviton action corresponds to the extended FP action ($\alpha = 1/2$).
+In this work, we have explicitly demonstrated that the spontaneous symmetry breaking of local and global symmetry in the matter Lagrangian density leads to a non-zero mass for spin-2 fields.
+Furthermore, we have established that the massive spin-2 field action corresponds to the extended FP action ($\alpha = 1/2$).
 Interesting $\alpha = 1/2$ leads to 6 DoF and no ghost.
 Among these, two are helicity-2 DoF, two are helicity-1 DoF, and two are scalar DoF.
 Interestingly, the scalar DoF is coupled to the trace of the energy-momentum tensor.
 For radiation, the trace of the energy-momentum tensor is zero; hence, the coupling will be absent.
 Consequently, the extra scalar degree of freedom can effectively delineate these two distinct eras through the coupling.
 This represents a non-trivial aspect of the massive gravity theory that is not present in the theory of massless helicity-2 fields.
-Such a phenomenological model was studied to explain the acceleration of the current Universe~\cite{Singh:1988pp,Sami:2002se}.
+Such a phenomenological model was studied to explain the acceleration of the current Universe~\cite{Singh:1988pp,Sami:2002se} in terms of degravitation (see Appendix \ref{appendix: degravitation}).
 It will be interesting to investigate the cosmological consequence of such an analysis.